-In relation to the amendments to paragraph 1(b) and paragraph 5.1 in the "Description of BNPP B.V." section of the Base Prospectus set out in this section, (i) text which, by virtue of this Sixth Supplement, is added to paragraph 1(b) and paragraph 5.1 in the "Description of BNPP B.V." section of the Base Prospectus is shown underlined and (ii) text which, by virtue of this Sixth Supplement, is deleted from paragraph 1(b) and paragraph 5.1 in the "Description of BNPP B.V." section of the Base Prospectus is shown with a line through the middle of the relevant deleted text.
+In relation to the amendments to paragraph 1(b) and paragraph 5.1 in the "Description of BNPP B.V." section of the Base Prospectus set out in this section, (i) text which, by virtue of this Fifth Supplement, is added to paragraph 1(b) and paragraph 5.1 in the "Description of BNPP B.V." section of the Base Prospectus is shown underlined and (ii) text which, by virtue of this Fifth Supplement, is deleted from paragraph 1(b) and paragraph 5.1 in the "Description of BNPP B.V." section of the Base Prospectus is shown underlined and (ii) text which, by virtue of this Fifth Supplement, is deleted from paragraph 1(b) and paragraph 5.1 in the "Description of BNPP B.V." section of the Base Prospectus is shown with a line through the middle of the relevant deleted text.

-The Description of BNPP B.V. on pages 1256 to 1259 is amended as follows:
+The Description of BNPP B.V. on pages 265 to 268 is amended as follows: